mybest

 Water: Kirkland Signature Spring Water

-The next important factor in choosing ground coffee is whether it makes good café au lait.
-We had 10 testers who regularly drink coffee evaluate the flavor, focusing on the following four points:
+The next important factor in choosing a ground coffee is whether it makes a good café au lait.
+Ten regular coffee drinkers evaluated the flavor of each coffee with milk, focusing on the following four points:

 • Overall taste enjoyment